johhncastro/popbot/README.md

 - 💰 **Crypto Prices** - Real-time cryptocurrency prices from CoinGecko
 - 🎰 **Roulette Wheel** - Animated spinning wheel for random selection
 - 🎮 **Minecraft Search** - Look up player data, skins, capes, and name history
+- 📝 **Minecraft Whitelist** - Add players to your Minecraft server whitelist
 - 🌐 **Website Monitoring** - Monitor websites and get alerts when they go down (Admin Only)
 - 📺 **Twitch Notifications** - Get notified when streamers go live (Admin Only)
 - 📺 **YouTube Notifications** - Get notified when channels upload new videos (Admin Only)